saikotek/docs/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 ---
 title: AI Notebooks - Getting started
 excerpt: Learn how to simply bootstrap an AI Notebook
-updated: 2023-12-10
+updated: 2024-12-10
 ---

 ## Introduction

 A **Notebook** is a document that integrates code, rich text elements, and multimedia, making it a convenient tool for data analysis, visualization, and Machine Learning tasks.

 **OVHcloud AI Notebooks** is our managed solution for Jupyter and VSCode Notebooks.
-You can easily launch Notebooks with the required CPU and GPU resources while enjoying benefits like pre-installed dependencies and AI frameworks (e.g., TensorFlow, PyTorch, Hugging Face, Scikit-learn, ...), secure user access, and simplified data management.
+You can easily launch Notebooks with the required CPU and GPU resources while enjoying benefits like pre-installed dependencies and AI frameworks (e.g. TensorFlow, PyTorch, Hugging Face, Scikit-learn, ...), secure user access, and simplified data management.

 The advantage compared to doing your own setup is that everything is already installed for you, and that you pay only for your AI Notebooks while they are running.